natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/index.rst

     pip install -r requirements/requirements-extras.txt

-Note that if you want to set your bot's language to Luxembourgish and are using the package installed with pip, you will need to manually install the [spellux](https://github.com/questoph/spellux) library.
+Note that if you want to set your agent's language to Luxembourgish and are using the package installed with pip, you will need to manually install the [spellux](https://github.com/questoph/spellux) library.

 Where to start?
 ~~~~~~~~~~~~~~~